ovh/docs/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-ie.md

 For servers with a Windows operating system, please refer to the [dedicated guide](/pages/bare_metal_cloud/dedicated_servers/rescue-customer-windows).

 You can also choose the `WinRescue`{.action} option, depending on your server.
-For more information about this mode, see the [guide section below](#windowsrescue)).
+For more information about this mode, see the [guide section below](#windowsrescue).
 Note that only password authentication is available with this type of rescue mode.

 Specify an alternative email address below if you do *not* want the login credentials sent to your customer account's primary address.